chrislzm/BackInStock/README.md

 This application is composed of three components:

-1. [Frontend](FrontEnd) - Allows a customer to request a back in stock notification on your website.
+1. [Frontend](FrontEnd) - Allows a customer to request a back in stock notification on your website
-2. [Notification Service](NotificationService) - Emails notifications to customers when products are back in stock.
+2. [Notification Service](NotificationService) - Emails notifications to customers when products are back in stock
-3. [Database REST API](RestApi) - CRUD API that stores all notification data:
+3. [Database REST API](RestApi) - Stores all notification data
     * **Frontend** creates new notifications in this database
     * **Notification Service** reads from and updates this database